Kpable/kpable.github.io/_posts/2017-03-30-corner-rotation.md

 ---
-layout: post
 category: artificial-infiltration
-permalink: :categories/:title
+fa_icon: fa-retweet
+description: |
+  Upon player reaching a corner of the tower, gameplay focus shifts to that side of the tower.
+image: corner.gif
 ---

-#### Design Challenge
+## Design Challenge

-Upon player reaching a corner of the tower, gameplay focus shifts to that side of the tower.
+{{ page.description }}

-#### Development Considerations
+## Development Considerations

 With the designed player control for this 2.5D platformer being left, right, and jump, I considered how to both maintain that control constant and maintain view of the play space as the playing field shifted planes in 3D space.

-![Corner Rotation] [corners]
+![Corner Rotation] [corners]{:class="image fit"}

 <!--excerpt_end-->

-#### Then and Now Thoughts
+## Then and Now Thoughts

-"So, to get this going I just need to make sure
-- the player rotates about self to maintain left/right platformer control,
-- the camera rotates about tower at a set distance to maintain view of the play space, and
-- the player triggers both rotations once a corner is reached.
+> "So, to get this going I just need to make sure the player rotates about itself to maintain left/right platformer control, the camera rotates about the tower at a set distance to maintain view of the play space, and the player triggers both rotations once a corner is reached.
 Doesn't sound too hard, shouldn't be too bad."
 **_- Past Me_**

-"No, Past Me, just no. You've got the right idea, but don’t ever assume that.
+>"No, Past Me, just no. You've got the right idea, but don’t ever assume that.
 You have no idea what designs may change or how other features will interact with this one.
 Don't worry though, you'll find out the *fun* way."
 **_- Present Me_**

-#### TL;DR
+## TL;DR
 - Set up triggers at each corner to identify __which corner was triggered__.
 - Created a way to determine __what edge the payer is on__.
 - Figured out __which edge the player is going to__.